neo4j-contrib/neomodel/doc/source/advanced_query_operations.rst

 .. note::
     Using the Last() method right after a Collect() without having set an ordering will return the last element in the list as it was returned by the database.

     This is probably not what you want ; which means you must provide an explicit ordering.
-To do so, you cannot neomodel's order_by method, but need an intermediate transformation step (see below).
+To do so, you cannot use neomodel's `order_by` method, but need an intermediate transformation step (see below).

     This is because the order_by method adds ordering as the very last step of the Cypher query ; whereas in the present example, you want to first order Species, then get the last one, and then finally return your results.
 In other words, you need an intermediate WITH Cypher clause.